Lavedonio/Alexandria/docs/s3_tools.md

 # s3_tools
-This is the documentation for the s3_tools modules and all its contents, with usage examples.
+This is the documentation for the s3_tools module and all its contents, with usage examples.

 # Index
 - [S3Tool](#s3tool)